 - Drilling machine

-Once everything is prepared, you can start with installing your curtain rods.
-Use the drilling machine to slowly create a hole where you’ll attach the curtain rods.
-Lastly, using the installed curtain rods, you can now hang your curtains.
+Once everything is prepared, start by installing your curtain rods.
+Use the drill to slowly create a hole where you’ll attach the curtain rods.
+If you have space you could also use a tension curtain rod.

 Do Blinds and Curtains Go Together in an RV?